destination-earth-digital-twins/deode-workflow-docs/docs/_sources/markdown_docs/basics_adding_new_task.md.txt

 ## Code requirements

-In order to start adding a new task to the deode prototype, a *file* containing your task needs to be created in the `$DEODE_PROTOTYPE/deode/tasks` folder, where **$DEODE_PROTOTYPE** points to the full name to the folder in which the deode prototype is installed.
+In order to start adding a new task to the deode workflow, a *file* containing your task needs to be created in the `$DEODE_WORKFLOW/deode/tasks` folder, where **$DEODE_WORKFLOW** points to the full name to the folder in which the deode workflow is installed.

 In the `tasks` folder, the `discover_task.py` file looks for the task specified in the ```deode run``` command.
 The task name should be the name of the **class** of your task, as it's in the class names that discover_task.py gets the tasks available.
 For ease of use, the *file* name containing your class can also be named the same as the class.